evmcnb/quartz/content/Pearls/Constipation in Children.md

 ### Management

+**Lifestyle changes** - but don't use alone
+- Water intake
+- Fibre (fruit & veg)
+- Routine toilet habits

+> [!tldr] Disimpaction regime
-- Macrogols (Movicol) first line
+> 1. Macrogols (Movicol) first line at escalating dose regimen
+> 2. Keep building up until 1/2 days of loose stools
-- Add a stimulant if above doesn't work after 2 weeks (often the case)
+> 3. Add a stimulant if above doesn't work after 2 weeks (often the case)
+> 4. Reduce the number down to a lower maintenance level until a regular bowel habit is established
+>
+>   Treatment can initially increase symptoms of soiling and abdominal pain

 Infants not yet weaned (usually < 6 months)
 - bottle-fed infants: give extra water in between feeds.
 Try gentle abdominal massage and bicycling the infant's legs
 - breast-fed infants: constipation is unusual and organic causes should be considered

 Infants who have or are being weaned
 - offer extra water, diluted fruit juice and fruits
 - if not effective consider adding lactulose

+Check those who have